kdeldycke/kevin-deldycke-blog/content/2013/wordpress-to-pelican.md

 $ find ./content/ -iname "*.md" -exec perl -0777 -i -pe "s/<code class=\"(.*?)\">(.*?)<\/code>/:::\1\2/gs" "{}" \;
 ```

-We can also fix some metadata like authors, and mis-quoted titles produced by
+We can also fix some metadata like authors, and misquoted titles produced by
 exitwp:

 ```shell-session